Skip to content

 Function Purpose

-get_active_temporary_override(now=None) Read the active override (auto-deletes expired/malformed files).
+get_active_temporary_override(now=None, role=...)
+Read the active primary or worker override (auto-deletes expired/malformed files).

-set_temporary_override(raw, dur, source=) Write a new override, replacing any existing one.
+set_temporary_override(raw, dur, source=, role=...)
+Write a new primary or worker override, replacing any existing one for that lane.

-clear_temporary_override() Remove the override file.
+clear_temporary_override(role=...)
+Remove the lane's override file.
 Safe to call when nothing is active.

 parse_override_duration(value) Parse a user-facing duration string into seconds (or None).